 Every time I see this thread bumped I expect a link to a news article saying they've finally folded.

-― bumbling my way toward the light or wahtever (hardcore dilettante), Wednesday, 23 August 2017 01:57 (eleven months ago) Permalink
+― bumbling my way toward the light or wahtever (hardcore dilettante), Wednesday, 23 August 2017 01:57 (one year ago) Permalink

 hmm, I've been disappointed by recent Tzadik albums I've tried.
 Anything written by or featuring Zorn in the last 15 years seems to be an aimless mess.